 - Interpreter Services: (07) 5580 7853

-Gold Coast University Hospital is trialling a new way to enrol newborns in Medicare.
+Gold Coast University Hospital provides parents with an opportunity to enrol newborns in Medicare.

-If you take part you don’t need to fill out a Medicare enrolment form.
-With your verbal consent, we give Medicare your and your baby’s information to:
+With your verbal consent, we give Medicare information to:

 - enrol your baby in Medicare and include their details on the Australian Immunisation Register

 - register your baby for your family’s Medicare Safety Net

 - register your baby for a My Health Record.